 It is a requirement by all states for corporations that are incorporated in their territory to have a registered agent.
-One state, which is the state of New York, is an exception to this rule, though all corporations still must supply a physical address for contact.
+One state, which is New York, is an exception to this rule, though all corporations still must supply a physical address for contact.
 If your corporation exists in the same state that your officers reside in, it is permissible that one of these officers may act as the corporation's registered agent.
-However, many corporations often use a professional registered agent in order to keep separate from other corporate mail crucial documents from the state.
+However, many corporations often use a professional registered agent to keep separate from other corporate mail crucial documents from the state.

-Most states simply require a corporation to have one director, while other states require a corporation to obtain several officers (usually a President, Vice-President, Treasurer, and Secretary).
-Based on the state, the number of shareholders a corporation has will dictate the its number of directors.
+Most states require a corporation to have one director, while other states require a corporation to obtain several officers (usually a President, Vice-President, Treasurer, and Secretary).
+Based on the state, the number of shareholders a corporation has will dictate its number of directors.
 Many states have a minimum requirement of three directors.

-Since 2002, CCA serves as registered agent to over 9,000 businesses.
+Since 2002, CCA serves as a registered agent to over 9,000 businesses.

 We are Section 1505 certified by the California Secretary of State as an official registered agent provider.

-We will remind you of annual reporting requirements and other important deadlines.
+We will remind you of the annual reporting requirements and other important deadlines.

 We provide our customers with exceptional services and unparalleled customer support.
 Check our report